 with shredded Brussels sprouts salad

-Chicken tenders get a grown-up touch when seared and tossed with a Dijon mustard and tarragon pan sauce.
+Chicken tenders get a grown-up touch when seared and tossed with a Dijon mustard pan sauce.
 Shredding Brussels sprouts to serve in a salad on the side gives them flavor and crunch.
-This meal was last featured in 2017.
+This meal was last featured in 2020.

 Smarts: Use whole grain mustard if you have it - it will add great texture to the chicken.
 (But regular Dijon mustard works just fine too!)